decretist/Gratian/papers/Rem_Non_Novam/main.md

 Now that we have the preliminaries out of the way, we can take a look at the results.
-I used the stylo R package to generate all of the plots that I’m going to show you today.
+I used the stylo R package to generate all of the plots that I'm going to show you today.
 (R is a statistical programming language.)
 Mike Kestemont, Maciej Eder, and Jan Rybicki of the Computational Stylistics Group developed the package, and Mike Kestemont in particular has been very generous in his technical